NeuroSTA/NeuroSTA/research.md

 <div style="flex: 1; text-align: justify; text-justify: inter-word;">

 We investigate how neural circuits and language processes shape the emergence, progression, and remission of psychiatric disorders.
-By combining MRI, cognition, psychopathology, and naturalistic speech data, our work aims to uncover dynamic brain–behavior relationships that transcend diagnostic categories.
+Our overarching goal is to identify <strong>transdiagnostic mechanisms</strong> underlying communication, cognition, and symptom trajectories.

 Our approach integrates: